Tencent-RTC/TencentEffect_Android/TEBeautyDemo/README.md

 # Quick Start

-- [Optional] Modify the SDK's package type and version number of TencentEffectSDK in `tebeautykit/build.gradle`.
+- [Optional] Modify the SDK's package type and version number of TencentEffectSDK in `tebeautykit/build.gradle` and `demo/build.gradle`.
 If not modified, the latest version of Maven for the S1_07 package will be used by default.
-To modify, change `api 'com.tencent.mediacloud:TencentEffect_S1-07:latest.release'` to the package and version number you are using, for example, `api 'com.tencent.mediacloud:TencentEffect_S1-07:3.6.0.4'`.
+To modify, change `implementation 'com.tencent.mediacloud:TencentEffect_S1-07:latest.release'` to the package and version number you are using, for example, `implementation 'com.tencent.mediacloud:TencentEffect_S1-07:3.6.0.4'`.
 - Modify `LicenseConstant.java`: Set `mXMagicLicenceUrl` and `mXMagicKey` to the URL and Key you obtained from the Tencent Cloud Console.
 - Modify `demo/build.gradle`, change `applicationId` to your app's package name, and ensure that the package name matches the license URL and Key in the previous step.
 - Run the demo.